-Duchesne High School is fully accredited through Cognia.
-As a member school, Duchesne High School focuses on a continuous process of school improvement.
+Duchesne High School is fully accredited through the AdvanceD/North Central Association-Commission on Accreditation and School Improvement (NCA-CASI).
+As a member school, Duchesne School focuses on a continuous process of school improvement.

 OUR PATRON SAINT

 St. Rose Philippine Duchesne was born August 29, 1769, in Grenoble, France.
 She was the daughter of Pierre Francois Duchesne, a successful lawyer and a leader of the French Revolution and Rose Perier, an intelligent, practical Christian woman.